Every Print Server has a hidden file share (called Print$) that is used to deliver print Drivers to Windows clients.

 At the prompt type the host name or IP Address of the printer (or remote Unix host).

-Once installed, the LPR protocol will use the NT Service: LPDSVC
+Once installed, the LPR protocol will use the Service: LPDSVC

 Priority: The priority sliding bar sets the default priority for documents printed.